 There’s nothing quite like rising early in the morning and enjoying a warm cup of tea and something to read.
 This is even more true if you take pride in your own garden oasis.
 Now more than ever, Ontarians are spending a little extra time at home, basking in nature which is literally in their own backyard.

 If you’re passionate about your garden, but you’re looking for a little extra local inspiration, or if you’re trying to plan for your own ideal backyard garden and you’re looking for the excuse to get out and see what else is growing in Ontario’s Southwest, here are some great ideas for public gardens you can enjoy this summer.

-Make sure you check the website for each of these places before you visit.
-To comply with government regulations, be prepared to wear a mask and to pay by credit or debit card during your visit.
+Make sure you check the website for each of these places before you visit to see updates to their services due to COVID-19.

 Each of these gardens brings something a little different to the table.
 From scenic pack-your-own picnic backdrops to the truest farm-to-table dining experiences, Southwestern Ontario has you covered for public gardens.